AS95Egypt/Restuarant-Nest/README.md

 - Endpoints for handling CRUD operations for (Items, Customers and Orders).
 - generation of daily sales report which we can query by date, and set the limit of items count in result for `most sold items`
-- Run and install the app using Docker and NPM.
+- Run and install the app using Docker or NPM.
 - Global error handling (Exception filter) and Input validation using Class validator.
 - Use of aggregation stages like $match, $group, $project to perform calculations and transformations.